 The breakeven point for a single individual is a fairly simple calculation.
 The actuaries at the Social Security Administration designed the system so that a person living to the current life expectancy, based on the current mortality tables provided by the US government, will have received the same amount out of Social Security by everyone who reaches life expectancy age.
 Learn More

 This weekend on America’s Wealth Management Show, Dean and Bud will be diving into Social Security myths, how timing your claim could be a difference in benefit amounts, and how Social Security and taxes are closely related.
 Tune in this Saturday, October 27th from 11:00am to Noon on 98.1FM KMBZ!

 We’re also happy to answer any of your questions about Social Security and how it fits in your overall financial plan.
 Our financial advisors provide a free no-obligation Social Security Analysis where they will sit down and break down your options for claiming your Social Security benefits and how your benefit affects the rest of your financial plan.
-Fill out the form below or give us a call at 913-393-1000 to start the conversation with an advisor about your Social Security benefits.
+Schedule a complimentary consultation below or give us a call at (913) 393-1000.

 Schedule Complimentary Consultation

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.